noble-antwi/aws_projects/Three_Tier_WebApplication/README.md

 ### Configure App Instance

 The first thing we will do is update our database credentials for the app tier.
 To do this, open the application-code/app-tier/DbConfig.js file from the github repo in your favorite text editor on your computer.
 You’ll see empty strings for the hostname, user, password and database.
 Fill this in with the credentials you configured for your database, the writter endpoint of your database as the hostname, and webappdb for the database.
 Save the file.
 NOTE: This is NOT considered a best practice, and is done for the simplicity of the lab.
-Moving these credentials to a more suitable place like Secrets Manager is left as an extension for this workshop.
+Moving these credentials to a more suitable place like Secrets Manager is left as an extension for this Project.

 ### Test App Tier